Murder of Eve Carson: Atwater's pleas and sentencing

-Atwater is currently serving his life sentence at the United States Penitentiary, Atwater, a high-security federal prison in California.
-He is given BOP#24520-057.

 Lovette's trial, verdict, and sentencing

-After pleading not guilty to state charges of first-degree murder, first-degree kidnapping, first-degree armed robbery, felonious larceny, and felonious possession of stolen goods, Lovette remained in custody awaiting his trial, which began on December 6, 2011.
+After pleading not guilty to state charges of first-degree murder, first-degree kidnapping, first-degree armed robbery, felonious larceny, and felonious possession of stolen goods, Lovette remained in custody while awaiting his trial, which began on December 6, 2011.
 Lovette declined to testify during the trial.
 On December 20, 2011, a jury found Lovette guilty on all charges.
 After the verdict, Judge Allen Baddour, the same judge who sentenced Atwater in 2010, stated, "The life that Ms. Carson led was too short, but I know that she continues to be an inspiration, not only for her family, but for thousands in this community and across this country."